-    They also incorporate internal silky "glide patches" which allow the fabric to slide easily as you pedal.
+They also incorporate internal silky "glide patches" which allow the fabric to slide easily and quietly as you pedal.
 Overall, the glide patches work really well to keep the legs from riding up.
 They add a small amount of bulk and the stretch is reduced in that area, but we think it is worth it!

 Designed with enough durability for downhill riding, the Norrie 2.0 is constructed of burly polyester that holds up against tree branch grabs and rock encounters, earning it high scores in protection.
 The 12-inch inseam provides enough coverage for familiar technical terrain, while also being long enough to overlap the tops of kneepads when we wanted additional protection.
-Pad up and you're ready to rock and roll.
+Pad up, and you're ready to rock and roll.

-The hand pockets are awesome for casual use, pre- or post-ride.
+The hand pockets are awesome for casual use, pre or post-ride.
 We're not big fans of placing anything valuable inside of pockets without zippers while riding, having lost a few items after bouncing through rock gardens.
 However, we do like having casual hand pockets for holding keys, for example, while we stop at the store on the way home.
 Yeti nailed the pockets on the Norrie 2.0.

 Most importantly, these shorts are flattering and feminine while still being tough and comfortable, which is why we once again awarded it Editors' Choice.